How to Prepare for Sunday Worship

 by Paul Tautges | November 25, 2011 5:59 am

-When one reflects upon Hebrews 12:18-29, it is obvious that God considers corporate worship a serious matter, not the game that the modern church so often plays.
+When we reflect on Hebrews 12:18-29 it’s obvious that God considers corporate worship a serious matter, not the game that the modern church so often plays.
 Take a few minutes to open your Bible and read that portion of God’s Word.

 - Practical Preparations [The purpose of the above practical preparations is to limit distraction and decrease tension in the home, which often results in irritations and conflicts.]

 - Prepare Sunday’s meals.
 Have breakfast made and table set.
 Perhaps choose simple self-serve breakfasts such as muffins or fruit bread, yogurt, hard-boiled eggs, etc. Avoid a high sugar, high carb meal that may lead to drowsiness.
 Prepare the noon meal as well.

 - Gas up the car (this was important when we lived in Missouri and had a 40 min. commute to church)

 - Pick out clothes and take care of needed ironing

 - Find Bibles (and shoes!) and lay them out